sang6199/HFF_clusters/README.md

 A 'catalog.txt' file is the catalog file for SL reconstruction in pixel scale.

-For more details, please refer readers to 'arXiv:xxxx.xxxxx' (We submit our work to ApJ and arXiv).
+For more details, please refer readers to 'arXiv:2301.08765' (We submit our work to ApJ and arXiv).